-In philosophy, epistemology is the study of nature and the scope of knowledge.
-Epistemology, the word has been derived from two Greek words, ‘episteme’ meaning knowledge, and ‘logia’ meaning science.
+In philosophy, epistemology is the study of the origin, nature, and scope of knowledge.
+Epistemology, the word has been derived from two Greek words, ‘episteme’ meaning knowledge, and ‘logia’ meaning discourse.
 The main purpose of epistemology is to know about the origin and understand the nature and limits of the knowledge that a human possesses.
 It is one of the four main branches of philosophy.
 Basically, epistemology is the explanation of how a person thinks.
-It helps a person to differentiate between truth and lie.
-Epistemology makes use of four different sources to gather knowledge namely intuitive, authoritative, logical, and empirical.
+It helps a person differentiate between truth and lie.
+Epistemology makes use of four different sources to gather knowledge, namely, intuitive, authoritative, logical, and empirical.

 Branches of Epistemology

 Empiricism is the true knowledge that a person primarily gains through his/her senses.
 Experiences and observations are taken into account to justify the beliefs and claims regarding knowledge.
 In empiricism, ideas and traditions are not considered to be the primary and most important source for knowledge.